Rob--W/cors-anywhere/README.md

 * `httpsOptions` - If set, a `https.Server` will be created.
 The given options are passed to the [`https.createServer`](https://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) method.

+For even more advanced usage (building upon CORS Anywhere), see the sample code in [test/test-examples.js](test/test-examples.js).

 ## License